What is Sleep Apnea

-Sleep apnea is a common disorder in which you may actually stop breathing while you sleep.
+Sleep apnea is a common disorder in which you may stop breathing while you sleep.

 In all three types, people with untreated sleep apnea stop breathing or breath insufficiently to keep their blood oxygen saturation up.
 This can occur hundreds of time an hour.
-Each time it occurs, the brain arouses the individual to resume “normal” breathing.
-This results in interrupted and poor quality sleep.
+Each time it happens, the brain wakes the individual to resume “normal” breathing.
+This generally results in frequent interruptions and very poor quality of sleep.

 - Excessive daytime sleepiness

 - Heartburn or a sour taste in the mouth at night.

 - High blood pressure and other cardiovascular complications